M66B/FairEmail/FAQ.md

 <a name="FAQ11"></a>
 **(11) Why is STARTTLS for IMAP not supported?**

-STARTTLS starts with an unencrypted connection and is therefore not secure.
+STARTTLS starts with a not encrypted connection and is therefore not secure.
 All known IMAP servers support IMAP with STARTTLS, so there is no need to support STARTTLS for IMAP.
 If you encounter an IMAP server that requires STARTTLS, please [create an issue](https://github.com/M66B/open-source-email/issues/new).